samueleverett01/Depreciated-Perpindicular-Projection-Map-Work/README.md

 # A-Curious-Algorithm

-In the "Curious Algorithm" notebook, I implement a simple "right angle" algorithm that produces interesting repeating geometric shapes out of triangles.
+In the "Curious Algorithm" notebook, I implement an iterate function that produces interesting repeating geometric shapes out of triangles.
 In the notebook, I analyze some examples of these different shapes, revealing some interesting patterns and formulas that arise out of the process.